Munchy907/7d2d-Book-Magazine-and-Schematic-Recycling-v2/README.md

-# Book Magazine and Schematic Recycling v2 updated
+# Book Magazine and Schematic Recycling for v2
 Updated Scomar82's Book Magazine and Schematic Recycling for version 2.1

 Updated Link: